mmistakes/made-mistakes-jekyll/README.md

 ));
 ```

 Notice the `scripts:vendor` task that has been added.
-Also be ware that things
+Also be aware that things
 are injected in alphabetical order, so if you need your vendor scripts before
 the `index.js` file you have to either rename the `index.js` file or rename the
 `vendor.js` file.
 When you now run `gulp` or `gulp build` it will create a